-PERFORMANCE GOALS FOR FYS 2020 THROUGH 2021
+PERFORMANCE GOALS FOR FYS 2021 THROUGH 2022

-PG 1-A: In FY 2020, the Board will hold a public meeting on DOE's research and development (R&D) on packaging, drying, and storing SNF.
+PG 1-A: In FY 2021, the Board will hold a public meeting on the prioritization of DOE's generic disposal research and development (R&D) activities.

-PG 1-B: In FY 2020, the Board will hold a public meeting on DOE's R&D to examine the potential for direct disposal of dual-purpose (storage and transportation) canisters for commercial SNF.
+PG 1-B: In FY 2021, the Board is planning to hold a public meeting on DOE's generic disposal R&D activities related to the disposal of SNF and HLW in clay-bearing rocks.

-PG 1-C: In FYs 2020 through 2021, the Board will continue to review the technical issues DOE will need to address before it can begin the implementation of an integrated program for the nationwide transport of SNF and HLW.
+PG 1-C: In FYs 2021 through 2022, the Board will continue to review the technical issues DOE will need to address before it can begin the implementation of an integrated program for the nationwide transport of SNF and HLW.